cremedelacremetop/cremedelacreme/README.md

                 };
 </script>

-Nevertheless, the predominant values for the dataset with imputations is the same:
+In addition, the predominant values for the dataset with imputations is the same:

-- Content Rating, grouped by country, possible values for dataset with LOCF imputation can be found here: [Content Rating LOCF](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/LOCF_content_rating_country.html)
+- Content Rating, grouped by country, for dataset with LOCF imputation: [Content Rating LOCF](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/LOCF_content_rating_country.html)

-- Content Rating, grouped by country, possible values for dataset with MFO imputation can be found here: [Content Rating MFO](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/MFO_content_rating_country.html)
+- Content Rating, grouped by country, for dataset with MFO imputation: [Content Rating MFO](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/MFO_content_rating_country.html)

 ##### Top-lists

 Similarly, when analyzing by top-lists, we analyzed if Top free, Top selling and the Editor choice had differences.
-We found the predominant content rating is _Everyone_ for all top-lists, as depicted in the following figure:
+However, we found the predominant content rating is _Everyone_ for all top-lists, as depicted in the following figure:

 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>